Troubleshooting Nominatim Installations

-`PHP Warning: file_get_contents(): open_basedir restriction in effect.`
+PHP Warning: file_get_contents(): open_basedir restriction in effect.

-You need to adjust the open_basedir setting
+You need to adjust the

-in your PHP configuration (
+setting in your PHP configuration (

 php.ini file).
-By default this setting may look like this:
+By default this setting may

 open_basedir = /srv/http/:/home/:/tmp/:/usr/share/pear/

-Either add reported directories to the list or disable this setting temporarily by dding ";" at the beginning of the line.
+Either add reported directories to the list or disable this setting temporarily by adding ";" at the beginning of the line.
 Don't forget to enable this setting again once you are done with the PHP command line operations.

-PHP timzeone warnings
+PHP timezeone warnings